 Brushing takes more time but the preparation is shorter as you only need to cover the edges of immediately adjacent areas, such as windows, with tape.
 Spraying is less controllable, more areas need to be covered and you can’t spray in windy conditions.

 The third simple tip for shed maintenance is to look after door hinges.
-Not only do rusty hinges look unattractive, they don’t function as well as they should.
+Not only do rusty hinges look unattractive, but they also don’t function as well as they should.

 Replace any cheap fixtures and fittings with equivalents made from galvanised steel to prevent corrosion.
 Oil the hinges at least twice a year, preferably before any winter weather arrives and then in the spring.
 There are quite a few rust suppressants on the market with some doubling as lubricants, search them out rather than applying grease that attracts grit and grime.